-- > No Change - If you choose this option, wireless security configuration will not change!
+No Change - If you choose this option, wireless security configuration will not change!

 These settings are only for basic wireless parameters.
-For advanced settings, please refer to Section 4.6: "Wireless". - 6.
-Click the Next button.
-You will then see the Finish page.
+For advanced settings, please refer to 4.6 Wireless".

+5. Click the Finish button to complete the Quick Setup.